mayankpatel97/sw_tools/README.md

 conv.py
 ----------------------------------------------------------------------------------
-It is a python tool which converts a standard gnns and imu data files into csv format. cmd launch command format python3 conv.py <inputfile> <output.csv>
+A python tool which converts a standard gnns and imu data files into csv format.

+launch command:
+python3 conv.py <inputfile> <output.csv>

 fileSerial.py
 ----------------------------------------------------------------------------------
-It is a software which sends a file over serial comport cmd launch command format python3 fileSerial.py <filepath> <comport>
+It is a software which sends a file over serial comport

+launch command:
+python3 fileSerial.py <filepath> <comport>

 plot2.py
 ----------------------------------------------------------------------------------
-plot2 is a tool which is written to plot .csv file data on a graph
+plot2 is a tool which is written to plot a csv file data on a graph

-cmd launch command format
+launch command:
 plot2.py data.csv